adamrmoss/edu-basic/docs/grit-noise-synthesis-system.md

 ---

-*This document captures the complete design intent and architectural decisions for the noise synthesis system.
+*This document captures the complete design intent and architectural decisions for GRIT.
 It should serve as the authoritative reference for implementation and future development.*